Keredu/Keredu/README.md

 # Hello there 👋, I'm Luis!

-I am an Generative AI Engineer with a solid background in computer engineering and maths, passionate about diving into complex problems and pushing the boundaries of AI.
+I am a Generative AI Engineer with a solid background in computer engineering and maths, passionate about diving into complex problems and pushing the boundaries of AI.

 ## 🚀 About Me